How to Survive the 8-Month Sleep Regression: Tips and Strategies for Parents

 There are a few other things that could be affecting your child’s sleep that you may want to eliminate before assuming it is a sleep regression.

-Teething When your baby is teething, they obviously experience some discomfort.
+Teething: When your baby is teething, they obviously experience some discomfort.
 You can look to see if any teeth are breaking through to see if it is this or watching if they are mouthing/chewing more.
 Also, if teething is disrupting their sleep, it is usually only a couple of days so you can use these facts to decide whether teething is the cause.

-Separation anxiety As baby gets older (from around 6 months) your baby becomes more away of when you aren’t there and they don’t like it.
+Separation anxiety: As baby gets older (from around 6 months) your baby becomes more away of when you aren’t there and they don’t like it.
 This may make them harder to settle because they may be clingier.
 They also might not like to be left to fall asleep by themselves.
-More on separation anxiety here
+More on separation anxiety here.

-Illness If your child isn’t feeling themselves this could lead to many restless nights until they recover.
+Illness: If your child isn’t feeling themselves this could lead to many restless nights until they recover.

-Growth spurts Your child is obviously doing lots of growing and if they are going through a spurt of growth, it might mean they need to take in extra feeds to provide the energy they need and therefore wake up more frequently.
+Growth spurts: Your child is obviously doing lots of growing and if they are going through a spurt of growth, it might mean they need to take in extra feeds to provide the energy they need and therefore wake up more frequently.
 They also happen more often than sleep regressions do and last for shorter lengths of time.
 Because of the extra feeds they need, they might start developing the sleep association of being fed to sleep.

-Nap transitions If your child is changing their nap patterns (dropping one, having them at different times, shortening them) they might have trouble sleeping as they adjust to their new routine!
+Nap transitions: If your child is changing their nap patterns (dropping one, having them at different times, shortening them) they might have trouble sleeping as they adjust to their new routine!
 This might even cross over with the 8 months sleep regression.

-Frequently asked sleep regression questions
+Frequently asked questions

 Will 8 months sleep regression mean all our sleep training has gone out of the window?